 Applied ministry is a field education class which provides an opportunity for the student to learn while engaged in the practice of ministry.
-In Applied Ministry the student serves on the field and obtains practical ministry experience under the supervision of a qualified minister at an eligible site.
-Applied Ministry is a requirement for all student in the master level programs.
+In Applied Ministry the student serveson the field and obtains practical ministry experience under the supervision of aqualified minister at an eligible site.
+Applied Ministry is a requirement for all students in the master level programs.
 In the Billy Graham School, students will have the option of taking 44920 (BGS: Applied Ministry) or 44930 (BGS: Applied Ministry/Mission Trips).